Sins of the South is out now!

 A Portion of proceeds will go to getting our books into Oklahoma Prison Libraries in order to generate leads in these cases.

 We wanted to represent all three of the victims on the cover without using their photos as we thought that may be exploitive.
 So we decided to go with flowers.
-As you can see, there are three flowers on the cover.
+As you can see, there are three flowers on the cover of the Pink Edition.
 The Pink/Red rose represents Shawna Jones as it was her favorite flower.
 The White rose represents Sheila Deviney, and the Daisey represents Daniel Furr, who wanted to paint daisies all over his bedroom walls with one having a smiley face in the middle.
 He never got a chance to do that, so his daisey is now on the cover of our book.
-We hope that see them when you see our cover.
+On the Gold Edition cover, we have three gold roses to represent all three.